 It’s the roadside areas to the south of the sandy beach, where all of the commercial growth has been – simply because this is the only area where land is available to rent.
 All manner of small bars, tattooists, small restaurants, dive schools etc abound.

 Tattooing seems to be a prime business to be involved in, as Lonely beach has it’s own ‘tattoists row’ a small area with half a dozen or so tattoo artists side by side.
 Most do bamboo tattoos if you want a more traditional & less painful experience.
 Try ‘Green Tattoo’, run by a guy called Kieow he does some very good, unique bamboo tattoos.

 Many bars often have free buffets, you could feasibly eat for free pretty much every evening during high season.
 But you will be expected to keep your drinks topped up and not nurse a single Coke for three solid hours.
 For food you recognise, try Ploy Talay Inn which often has cheapo deals on evening buffets and is a good place to hang out roadside and people watch.
 Nearby Lonely Beach Resort also has a good reputation for western food.
-As does Yummy Fusion Kitchen, which sells what the name implies and is a step up in quality from most restaurants in the area.
+Cafe del Sunshine and Thale also serve good food from early morning until late night.

-You don’t get the range of good cheap Thai eateries that you get in areas of the island that have local communities, The Kitchen, on the main road at the south of the built up area, is consistently good.
+You don’t get the range of good cheap Thai eateries that you get in areas of the island that have local communities, The Kitchen was the best place in the area but sadly closed during the covid pandemic.

 If you can’t stomach dodgy foreign food after a night out, and hanker for the taste of home, then there’s a large kebab & burger stand just off the main road on the way to Sunflower & Seaflower resorts.